rocky-linux/documentation/docs/desktop/appimage/appimage_pool.md

 ---
 title: Install AppImages with AppImagePool
 author: Joseph Brinkman
-contributors:
+contributors: Steven Spencer
 ---

 ## Introduction

 [AppImagePool](https://github.com/prateekmedia/appimagepool) provides a hub to install and manage AppImages.
-It is visually similar to the Software app.
+It is visually similar to the Software application.

 ## Assumptions

-For this guide, you need the following:
+For this guide you need the following:

 * Rocky Linux with a desktop environment installed
 * `sudo` privileges